-The Island of Stone Money, WWI History & Traditional Culture – Yap
+The Island of Stone Money, WWII History & Traditional Culture – Yap

 With fascinating history and rich culture and only selective western influence, the Island of Yap is a wonderfully unique setting found nowhere else in the world.